RTEMS/rtems-docs/user/rsb/configuration.rst

 changes update only the ``global`` map.
 This may change in future releases so please make sure you use the ``override`` attribute.

-The macro files specificed on the command line are looked for in the ``_configdir`` paths.
+The macro files specified on the command line are looked for in the ``_configdir`` paths.
 See <<X1,``_configdir``>> variable for details.
 Included files need to add the ``%{_configdir}`` macro to the start of the file.